 Let’s dive into a bit of history to understand where this comes from.
-During World War II, an airborne unit received the mission to seize and protect a bridge to fight the German invasion.
+During World War II, an airborne unit received the mission to protect a bridge to slow down the German invasion.
 The mission was clear: jump, infiltrate, take the position, fight back the enemy.

-After the drop-off, the brave men realized that they were not where they were supposed to be but 10 miles further away.
+After the drop-off, the brave men realized that they were not where they were supposed to be but 10 miles away.
 There was no time to lose, the enemy was coming and the mission was crucial.
-So they decided to drop the heavy stuff, carry the essentials for combat and run the 10 miles to get to the designated bridge on time.
+So they dropped the heavy stuff, kept the essentials for combat and run the 10 miles to get to the designated bridge on time.

 In memory of this act of courage, most paratrooper units adopted the 10 miles run as a part of their training.

 How to show up as your best and not quit

 We were already months in the training, completely exhausted and at the edge of the limits of our body and mind.
 It was the morning of the final test day.
 First, we would have to complete the rope parkour (3-meter height parkour in the trees with no safety line) then an obstacle run of 500m with about 20 obstacles within a certain time limit, which would be followed by a “one-man carry” (also within a certain time limit), and finally the 10 miles run.

 I passed the first test successfully and I was getting ready to start the 10 miles run.
 The rule is simple, you are dressed in your combat uniform, military boots, chest webbing with basic gears: 3 magazines, canteen carry (1L of water + quart), helmet, shovel, rifle.